niole/housing_trend_discovery/README.md

             - url_1.txt
 ```

-- then define a parser to read the data into usable data structures
+Then define a parser to read the data into usable data structures.

 ## Parser Definition and Output